rhewett/academic-kickstart/content/research/hero.md

 *Pay attention to this space for research opportunities.
 I will post them here as they arise.*

-**Postdocs:** I have no current openings.
+**Postdocs:** I may have openings for postdocs in 2021.
 Occasional funding for teaching postdocs may be available through the department.
 Contact me if interested.

-**Grad students:** Current VT MS and PhD students who are interested in working with me should contact me by e-mail to setup a meeting with me.
+**Grad students:** I *currently* have openings for MS and PhD students in the space of HPC for deep learning.
+Current VT MS and PhD students who are interested in working with me should contact me by e-mail to setup a meeting with me.
 Prospective graduate students should also contact me to alert me to their application to VT.

 **Undergrads:** I occasionally have space for undergrad researchers.
 I encourage CMDA students who want to do research with me to do well in CMDA 3634, with me (preferred) or with another instructor.